cytometry : Biosafety recommendations and protective measures

 are sealed before evacuation.

-In conclusion, all scientists and laboratory staff in the FCM field must be aware of the potential hazards associated with their discipline.
-Guidelines on handling and proper disposal of biohazardous materials should be applied in all FCM laboratories.
-General recommendations approved by the International Society of Analytical Cytology should help to settle a basis for biosafety guidelines in FCM laboratories.
+Conclusion, all scientists and laboratory staff in the FCM field should be aware of the potential hazards associated with their discipline.
+Up to date guidelines on handling and proper disposal of biohazardous materials should be applied in all FCM laboratories.
+General recommendations approved by the International Society for Advancement of Cytometry (ISAC) should help to settle a basis for biosafety guidelines in FCM laboratories.
 Because cell sorting practices and standards are subjected to continuous improvement it is recommended to take into consideration the last updated version of the available Cytometry Cell Sorter Biosaefty Standards (Schmid et al., 1997, Schmid et al., 2007, Holmes et al., 2014).

 A biosafety sheet should be filled out and approved by the FCM laboratory team before starting any new set of experiments.
 The establishment of a local biosafety committee including experts in FCM is strongly recommended in order to control the containement efficacy of the cell sorter.